-For ultimate privacy a foreign corporation offers some outstanding benefits.
-With a foreign corporation in one of the tax havens, the officers and stockholders are not a matter of public record.
+For ultimate privacy a foreign Limited Liability Companies offers some outstanding benefits.
+With a foreign LLC in one of the tax havens, the officers and stockholders are not a matter of public record.
 You can even have nominees stand in the place of the stockholders.
-The nominees can even serve as the officers or directors and the actual owner can maintain control by way of proxy votes.
+The nominees can even serve as the managers and the actual members can maintain control by way of proxy votes.
 This is a very effective manner of operating if you want your association with an offshore bank kept private.
-In nearly all offshore havens this makes it nearly impossible for a government or private litigant to find out who the actual owner is.
+In nearly all offshore havens this makes it nearly impossible for a private litigant to find out who the actual owner is.

-Another manner in which to secure secrecy is through the
+Another manner in which to secure secrecy is to own the LLC